redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

 10/17/2025 update: I finished the new trade system.
 Which allowed me to significantly shrink the size of the database file.
-I'm planning on emplying a similar system for guild detection.
+I'm planning on implementing a similar system for guild detection.

 PS: I can't test the addon with other languages/clients, but I'm interested in whether the addon even works for people who don't speak English.
 And if not, what I would need to make it work.